myselfbritty/S3Net/README.md

 Data
 ----
-EndoVis 2017 consisting of 8 X 225-frame sequences is used as train set and 2 X 300-frame sequences is used as test set.
-Instrument labels are
-Bipolar Forceps
-Prograsp Forceps
-Large Needle Driver
-Vessel Sealer
-Grasping Retractor
-Monopolar Curved Scissors
-Ultrasound Probe

 EndoVis 2018 consisting of 11 X 149-frame sequences is used as train set and 4 X 149-frame sequences is used as test set.
 Instrument labels are